 Following a landmark ruling in favour of the applicants, the case was adjourned for further clarification.
 The law is an ass and in 1992 the High Court swung in the opposite direction in support of Camden.

-The film paints an affectionate picture of a settled, self-sufficient and caring community who love living on the estate and express real pride in being part of its amazing transformation.
+The film paints an affectionate picture of a settled and self-sufficient community who love living on the estate and express real pride in being part of its amazing transformation.

-‘Compared to council estates, there is much less violence here, much more social input from residents and this must be because people have control over their lives here,’ said Makonnen Tesfaye, another Midhope resident.
+“Compared to council estates, there is much less violence here, much more social input from residents and this must be because people have control over their lives here,” said Makonnen Tesfaye, another Midhope resident.
 “If this situation is replaced by formal council management, such personal initiatives that drive [SCH] members would be lost and I’m afraid bad things could start happening.”

 SCH was determined to get the best deal possible for residents.
 The easy bit was making sure that Hillview ended up being refurbished.
 CHA had enough savvy to know that the coming of the British Library just over the road (it was to finally open in 1997) marked the first step in King’s Cross’ overall regeneration.
 It clearly viewed Hillview as a landmark project in its ever-increasing portfolio.
 The hard bit was securing permanent accommodation for tenants, either back on the estate for those who wanted to stay, or in equivalent accommodation elsewhere in the borough.